Background to ACIS

 Strategic thrust of ACIS’ Political Education

-- Struggle should be located in socio-economic relations (productive forces and social relations of production).
+- The struggle should be located in socio-economic relations (productive forces and social relations of production).

 - Understanding exploitation as the basic goal of capitalist imperialism and its use of political domination, ideological and socio-cultural disorientation and destabilisation as its strategy of survival.